extrasad/plugin-installer/README.md

-# plugin installer
+# plugin-installer

-WP plugin to install another plugins.
+WP plugin to install plugins from a selected list.

 ## TODO list